jackedwardbeard/01-Jane_Spence/README.md

 ## Project Description

 This project is an interactive React.js website built for client Jane Spence.
-The front-end uses React/javascript and uses styled components.
-The back-end server is made from Express.js/Node.js, and several other dependencies are listed below.
-This was my first time building a website.
+The front-end uses React/JavaScript styled components.
+The back-end server uses Express.js/Node.js, and several other dependencies are listed below.
+The back-end server is needed for our contact page, where our contact form is to send an e-mail upon submission.
+This was my first time building a website, and my first time building a full-stack (minus the DB) application.
 I have learned A LOT.

 ## Stack